GreengageDB/greengage/README.md

 ### Patch review

 A submitted pull request with passing validation checks is assumed to be available for peer review.
-Peer review is the process that ensures that contributions to Greenplum are of high quality and align well with the road map and community expectations.
-Every member of the Greenplum community is encouraged to review pull requests and provide feedback.
-Since you don't have to be a core team member to be able to do that, we recommend following a stream of pull reviews to anybody who's interested in becoming a long-term contributor to Greenplum.
+Peer review is the process that ensures that contributions to Greengage are of high quality and align well with the road map and community expectations.
+Every member of the Greengage community is encouraged to review pull requests and provide feedback.
+Since you don't have to be a core team member to be able to do that, we recommend following a stream of pull reviews to anybody who's interested in becoming a long-term contributor to Greengage.
 As [Linus would say](https://en.wikipedia.org/wiki/Linus's_Law) "given enough eyeballs, all bugs are shallow".

 One outcome of the peer review could be a consensus that you need to modify your